Microsoft Global hackathon 2025

 Participants do best with one-step-at-a-time instructions.
 Seeing too much information at once is overwhelming.

-Solution: I designed an interactive, step-by-step recipe tutorial that guides users through cooking one action at a time.
+Since listing all recipe steps on one page was causing confusion and overload, I designed an interactive, step-by-step recipe tutorial that guides users through cooking one action at a time.

-Key Design Decisions
+Key Design & Accessibility Decisions

 • One step per screen to reduce cognitive load